-Student files, records and all student data maintained by the university will be held in privacy.
+Student files, records and all student data maintained by the university will be held in privacy as outlined in the Collection, Use and Disclosure of Personal Information statement presented at the time of application to the university.
+All student records are subject to the rules and regulations as outlined in the Alberta Personal Information Protection Act.
 Students have the right to review their records to avoid inaccurate and misleading information.